 CAN THE DISEASE BE TREATED?

 - Antibiotic treatment, if received early, can save lives and chances of recovery are possible.
 However, permanent disability or death can still occur.

-- Vaccinations are available and should be considered for:
+- Vaccinations are available and should be

 - Those living in close quarters

 - College students 22 years old or younger

 - Vaccinations are effective against 4 of the 5 most common bacterial types that cause 70% of the disease in the S. (but does not protect against all types of meningitis).

 - Vaccinations take 7-10 days to become effective, with protection lasting 3-5 years.

 - The cost of vaccine varies, so check with your health care.

 - Vaccination is very safe – most common side effects are redness and minor pain at injection site for up to two days.

 - Vaccination may be available at your health care provider or local or regional Texas Department of Health Office.